Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 In this way, a complicated system of interacting concurrent processes can be specified through a particular set of “chemical laws” and reaction bodies.

-# Example 0: declarative solution of "dining philosophers"
+# Example 0: declarative solution of “dining philosophers"

 The ["dining philosophers problem"](https://en.wikipedia.org/wiki/Dining_philosophers_problem) is to run a simulation of five philosophers who take turns eating and thinking.
 Each philosopher needs two forks to start eating, and every pair of neighbor philosophers shares a fork.

-The simplest solution of the "dining philosophers" problem is achieved using a molecule for each fork and two molecules per philosopher: one representing a thinking philosopher and the other representing a hungry philosopher.
+The simplest solution of the “dining philosophers” problem is achieved using a molecule for each fork and two molecules per philosopher: one representing a thinking philosopher and the other representing a hungry philosopher.

-A "thinking philosopher" molecule causes a reaction in which the process is paused for a random time and then the "hungry philosopher" molecule is injected.
+A “thinking philosopher” molecule causes a reaction in which the process is paused for a random time and then the “hungry philosopher” molecule is injected.
-A "hungry philosopher" molecule reacts with two neighbor "fork" molecules: the process is paused for a random time and then the "thinking philosopher" molecule is injected, together with the two "fork" molecules.
+A “hungry philosopher” molecule reacts with two neighbor “fork” molecules: the process is paused for a random time and then the “thinking philosopher” molecule is injected, together with the two “fork” molecules.

 The complete code is shown here: